hqayumie/README_Generator/Develop/README.md

   ## Tests
   npm test

   ## Usage
-  undefined
+  the repo was developed to generate a quick and easy professional readme

 ## Contributing

-  How to contribute to this Repo point out any issues or bugs
+  How to contribute to this Repo the user can contribute by pointing out any bugs or issues